docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 2. Create a multi-string value `allowedOrgs`.
    > [!IMPORTANT]
    >
-   > Only one entry for `allowedOrgs` is currently supported.
-If you add more than one value, sign-in enforcement silently fails.
+   > As of Docker Desktop version 4.35 and later, you can add more than one organization.
+With Docker Desktop version 4.34 and earlier, if you add more than one organization sign-in enforcement silently fails.

 3. As string data use your organization’s name, all lowercase.
 4. Restart Docker Desktop.
 5. Open Docker Desktop and when Docker Desktop starts, verify that the **Sign in required!** prompt appears.